 With Oberlo, you can easily find products to sell on your Shopify store – whether you are using the Shopify platform, your own website, or a third-party platform such as Amazon – without ever owning any products.

 Using Oberlo and Shopify together gives you an easy way to set up an online store without having to worry about investing in inventory.

 As Oberlo is owned by Shopify, using them together will offer you a seamless experience.

 For example, you can import products quickly, fulfill orders automatically, customize products, get notifications, automate pricing, and much more.

-There are also 52 apps in the Shopify app store under the Dropshipping sub-category.
+There are also about 314 apps in the Shopify app store under the Dropshipping sub-category.

 You can use these apps to import products from Amazon, AliExpress or other dropshipping services, print out drop shipping labels, and much more.

-In total, there are 126 apps under the Finding Products category, which includes the Dropshipping, Finding Suppliers, Print on Demand, and Product Importers sub-categories.
+In fact, there are apps under the Finding Products category, which includes the Dropshipping, Finding Suppliers, Print on Demand, and Product Importers sub-categories.